 Institutional Review and Decision

 Based on a preponderance of the evidence, the Deciding Official will make the final written determination that shall include – (1) whether the investigation report and its findings are accepted, and (2) institutional actions to be taken.
 In the case of federal funding, if this determination varies from that of the investigation committee, the Deciding Official will explain in detail the basis for rendering a decision different from that of the investigation committee in the institution’s letter transmitting the report to the sponsor.
-The Deciding Official’s explanation to the sponsor should not be inconsistent with the federal definition of research misconduct, and, in all cases, should be consistent with the institution’s policies and procedures, and the evidence reviewed and analyzed by the investigation committee.
+The Deciding Official’s explanation to the sponsor should beconsistent with the federal definition of research misconduct, and, in all cases, should be consistent with the institution’s policies and procedures, and the evidence reviewed and analyzed by the investigation committee.
 The Deciding Official may also return the report to the investigation committee with a request for further fact-finding or analysis.
 The Deciding Official’s determination, together with the investigative committee’s report, constitutes the final investigation report.
+If the Deciding Official (either the Provost or the Provost’s designee) fails to act within the above timeframe or request more time for good cause, the President becomes the Deciding Official, who will then have fifteen additional working days to decide.

 When a final decision on the case has been reached, the Research Integrity Officer will notify both the respondent and the complainant in writing of the final decision.
 In addition, the Deciding Official will determine whether law enforcement agencies, professional societies, professional licensing boards, editors of journals in which falsified reports may have been published, collaborators of the respondent in the work, or other relevant parties should be notified of the outcome of the case.
 The Research Integrity Officer is responsible for ensuring compliance with all notification requirements of funding or sponsoring agencies.